OROHealth/gom-jabbar/schitts/CafeTropical.md

 This API will be able to efficiently

-- store all customer info
+- store all customer's info
   - type of customer: out of town, in town, or part of the Rose's familly
   - their drinks preference
   - their food preference
-- store all customer orders
+- store all customer's orders
   - the hour at which the order was made
   - the menu item
   - the tone at which the order was passed: angry, happy, overwhelmed, pregnant, moody, bored, excited